Hip TendonitisBy Sally Ann Quirke | Filed under: Hip Pain, Tendonitis

 Tendonitis of the hip is most often seen in 35-55 year old people.
 At this stage their tissue is not as elastic and forgiving as it used to be and as a result can get irritated and inflamed more easily.

-The treatment of hip tendonitis will depend on the cause.
+The type of treatment of hip tendonitis will primarily depend on the cause.
 The aim of any soft tissue injury is to remove the cause where possible followed by treatment of the symptoms.

 In most hip tendonitis patients, the cause is removed by improving the position of the tendons, muscles and bones using exercises, postural techniques and taping.
 This is followed by reducing the inflammation using ice, rest, electrotherapies and mobilisations.